Patternslib/Patterns/src/pat/switch/documentation.md

 the toggle pattern.
 This pattern only triggers once though, while the toggle pattern toggles between two states.

-This pattern takes three arguments:
+This pattern takes three properties:

 -   `selector`: the CSS selector identifying the elements that must be updated